cooperhewitt/chromecast-signage/README.md

 	cp ./shared/config.js ./receiver/config.js
 	cp ./shared/jquery-2.0.3.min.js ./receiver/jquery-2.0.3.min.js

-### broker/server.js
+### The broker

-The first thing you'll need to do is start the broker.
+Next you'll need to do is start the broker.
 You can do this manually by typing:

 	$> node broker/server.js